kinanhino/flask-sqlite-stadiums/README.md

 ### Database
 The application uses SQLite for the database.
 The database schema and migrations are managed using Flask-Migrate.

-### Routes
-The available routes in the application include:

 ### Admin Access
 To access admin features (adding, removing, or editing stadiums), use the following credentials: